adambard/learnxinyminutes-docs/ansible.html.markdown

 ## Tips and tricks

 #### --check -C
-Always make sure that your playbook can executes in 'dry run' mode (--check), and it's execution is not declaring 'Changed' objects.
+Always make sure that your playbook can execute in 'dry run' mode (--check), and its execution is not declaring 'Changed' objects.

 #### --diff -D
 Diff is useful to see nice detail of the files changed